 I covered everything about this change in my earlier article, but here’s a summary of what Google is changing in Android Q concerning external storage file access.
 First, we need to define what “external storage” means.
 In Android, external storage is where all the files and folders you can see when you plug your phone into a computer, like Downloads, DCIM, Music, Movies, and Pictures, are stored.
 Apps are supposed to store files in external storage that other apps might want to access, like music, images, videos, documents, etc.

-For an app to access files on external storage, the app needs to hold the READ_EXTERNAL_STORAGE and/or WRITE_EXTERNAL_STORAGE permissions, which are both runtime permissions.
-Once an app has these permissions, there are no restrictions on what files on external storage it can read or modify.
+To access files on external storage, the app needs to hold the READ_EXTERNAL_STORAGE and WRITE_EXTERNAL_STORAGE permissions, which are both runtime permissions.
+Once an app has these permissions, there are no restrictions on what files it can read or modify on external storage.
 In Android Q, Google breaks down these two permissions into more granular permissions, allowing the user to restrict an app so it can only read or write certain file types.
 Specifically, the new permissions in Android Q will let the user restrict an app so it can only:

 - Read the locations from your media.